crazyantlabs/sftptogo-docs/docs/getting-started/organization-settings.md

 ## Web Portal

 The web portal enables users to sign in and manage files in their designated home directories directly through their web browser.
-To activate it, click the switch button.
+To activate it, click the switch button in the settings tab, under the web portal section.
 Once the web portal is enabled, your organization's login URL will be displayed here.

 :::info
 When the web portal is activated in your organization, any credential can log in and manage files, provided the user or organization's inbound network rules permit access.